- Mentoring Program

 - Conducting an orientation to the program, including a meet and greet with other mentees and mentors (via skype or teleconference where necessary)

-- Forming a mentees chatroom, where advocacy strategies conducted locally by the mentees will be collected, discussed and showcased to other mentees;
+- Access to a mentee blog, where advocacy strategies conducted locally by the mentees will be collected, discussed and showcased to other mentees;

-- Providing on the ground advocacy support to mentees such as advice for media, interviews, meetings with management or decision makers, etc; and
+- On the ground support such as advice for media, interviews, meetings with management or decision makers, etc.;

 - Special invitations to attend PHAIWA advocacy skills based workshop either as participants or presenters (conducted statewide).